NeVerTools/pyNeVer/README.md

 [acas_experiment.py](examples/submissions/ATVA2021/acas_experiments.py) from within the ATVA2021/ directory.
 The log files will be generated and will be saved in the logs/ directory.

-* The directory examples/submissions/RCRA2022 contains the experimental setup used for the experimental evaluation in our RCRA2022 paper.
-To execute the experiments the additional package gym-pybullet-drones (https://github.com/utiasDSL/gym-pybullet-drones), with all its dependencies is needed.
+* The directory [IEEEAccess2023](examples/submissions/IEEEAccess2023) contains the experimental setup used for the experimental evaluation in our IEEEAccess2023 paper.
+To execute the experiments the additional package [gym-pybullet-drones](https://github.com/utiasDSL/gym-pybullet-drones), with all its dependencies is needed.
 The script replicating the verification experiment on our benchmark is model_verification.py and the related results can be found in the logs folder.
 The other scripts are utilities scripts to generate the benchmarks and to convert the networks of interest in the standard ONNX format.